Generation Z Definition

 Who is Generation Z?

-Generation Z, also known as Gen Z or Zoomers, is the next generational cohort following Millennials.
-Generational cohorts are defined by birth year rather than age, and Gen Zers were born between 1997 and 2012.
+Generation Z, also known as Gen Z, is the next demographic cohort following the Millennial generation.
+Generational cohorts are defined by birth year rather than age group, and Gen Zers were born between the 1990s and early 2000s.

-Generation Z makes up 20.35 percent of the US population, making it the third-largest cohort after Millennials and Baby Boomers.
-And that means the Zoomers generation has massive spending power.
-Gen Z’s income will hit $33 trillion by 2030, becoming one of the largest consumer groups in the US.
+These young adults have massive spending power.
+Gen Z’s income will hit $33 trillion by 2030, making Zoomers one of the largest consumer groups in the US.

-Here are the defining traits you need to know about:
+Although not a scientific process, here are the defining Gen Z traits you need to know about:

-• Digital natives: Hyper-connectivity is a primary characteristic of Zoomers.
-Whether it’s for socializing, entertainment, shopping or research, this generation has more screentime than any other.
-And smartphones are the device of choice for Gen Zers.
-Most got their first smartphone aged just 12.
+Hyper-connectivity is a primary characteristic of most members of Gen Z. Whether it’s for socializing, popular culture, entertainment, shopping, or research, this demographic cohort has more screen time than any other.
+And smartphones are the device of choice for Generation Z. Most got their first cell phone at age 12.

-• Progressive politics: Perhaps because of their diversity, Zoomers are more open-minded and progressive than other generations.
-Transgender and LGBTQ rights, mental health, climate change, and racial equality are vital issues for this group.
-And a willingness to advocate for social change is a shared trait.
+Perhaps because of their diversity, Zoomers are more open-minded and progressive than previous generations.
+Transgender and LGBTQ rights, mental health, climate change, the environment, and racial equality are vital issues for this age group.
+A willingness to advocate for social change is also a shared characteristic.

-So, how does Gen Z compare to Gen Y, also known as Millennials?
+So, how do members of Generation Z compare to Generation Y, also known as Millennials?
 Both cohorts are driven by a desire to make a difference and contribute to society.
-Furthermore, technology is crucial to Gen Z and Gen Y, and both have a strong social media presence.
+Furthermore, technology is crucial to Gen Z and Millennials, and both have a strong social media presence.

 However, while there’s plenty of common ground, there are also fundamental differences.

-• Technology dependence vs. fluency: Gen Zers are more dependent on technology – it’s integral to their everyday lives.
-By contrast, Millennials are technology fluent.
+Members of Generation Z are more dependent on technology – it’s integral to their everyday lives.
+By contrast, the Millennial generation is technology-fluent.
 They have an intuitive understanding of technology and are comfortable using it.
-However, Gen Z lives and breathes technology.
+However, Gen Z lives and breathes online connectivity.

-• Financial security: Millennials largely grew up in a period of prosperity.
+Millennials largely grew up in a period of prosperity.
 Most of them were adults by the time the GFC hit.
-On the other hand, Gen Z watched their parents grapple with the economic fall-out of the GFC and now a global pandemic.
+On the other hand, Gen Z watched their parents grapple with the economic fallout of the GFC and now a global pandemic.
 As a result, Zoomers are more debt-averse and budget-minded.
-They value financial security and are more frugal than their Millennial cousins.
+They value financial security and are more frugal than the previous generation.

-It’s early days, but already there are some emerging trends.
+It’s early days, but there are already some emerging trends.
 Diversity and social issues are essential for Gen Z. They want to work for employers with the same progressive outlook and desire to make a difference.
+Gen Zers will motivate companies to get their house in order and be more socially responsible.

 Job stability is also a big concern for Zoomers.
 According to one survey, a secure and stable role is the top career goal for Generation Z.